Using Session view

 Timeline

-Within the Timeline tab, view various health-related metrics to correlate how client devices interacted with a session, in a selected timeframe.
-This helps you understand how events evolved in the selected session from end to end.
+View various health-related metrics on the Timeline tab to correlate how client devices interacted with a session, in a selected timeframe.
+This helps to understand how events evolved in the selected session from end to end.

-Use the magnifying glass icon to zoom in on a timeline and see issues more granularly.
-When you zoom in on a timeline, selected metric graphs also zoom in.
+• Select the magnifying glass icon to zoom in on a timeline and see issues more granularly.
+When zooming in on a timeline, the selected metric graphs also zoom in.

 Activity